Usearus/foli-2023/README.md

 ---LOW PRIORITY---

-- Add 'Position Details' sheet for each position
+- When I hover over a table row make it show that it is clickable
 - Look into crunchbase for Company Logos: https://data.crunchbase.com/docs/crunchbase-basic-getting-started
 - Modify toolbar module to simplify: https://quilljs.com/docs/modules/toolbar/
-- When I hover over a table row make it show that it is clickable
 - Add (25mi, 50mi, 100mi) miles dropdown to add to a location
 - Make numbers required to be 1000 and increment by 1000
 - When I open preferences, temp close profile.